 It pays to know the rewards and benefits options offered by the American Express® Gold Card.

-Capitalizing on lesser-known benefits such as purchase protection, warranty extension, premium roadside assistance and baggage insurance can quickly pay for the card’s annual fee.
+Capitalizing on lesser-known benefits such as purchase protection, warranty extension and baggage insurance can quickly pay for the card’s annual fee.

 Add in the airline fee credits and hotel credits, and the card becomes even more valuable.

 But these tips don’t just apply to the American Express® Gold Card.

 Generally speaking, it’s a good idea to dig into the terms and conditions of any rewards credit card to see how you might be able to save some extra money.